 - Stovetop - Heat on medium heat in a skillet for 5-7 minutes.
 Like the microwave, it will heat up but not be as crispy as it originally was.

 - Oven - Reheat at 350 F for 5 minutes and it will come back to life crispy and re-heated.

 You can use this recipe to roast many veggies.
 Here's a few you can try:

 - Asparagus, carrots, parsnips, Brussels sprouts, zucchini, summer squash, cauliflower, onions, bell peppers, cabbage, kale.

 Note if you're roasting hardier vegetables like potatoes, yams, spaghetti squash, acorn squash, they will need to be roasted at a higher temperature and longer - 400 F 30-45 minutes is what I recommend.

 Healthy Roasted Broccoli

-Store roasted broccoli in the oven up to 7 days.
+- Store roasted broccoli in the refrigerator up to 7 days.